Call for Proposals: The Carol and Gene Ludwig Pilot Grant Program in Neurodegeneration

 Funding Overview

-The Carol and Gene Ludwig Pilot Grant Program in Neurodegeneration will provide grants to support high-risk/high-reward research projects in promising areas of neurodegenerative disease, with the goal of building a cohort of researchers focusing on the mechanisms of neurodegeneration and translation of the new knowledge into clinically useful tools.
+The Carol and Gene Ludwig Pilot Grant Program in Neurodegeneration provides grants to support high-risk/high-reward research projects in promising areas of neurodegenerative disease, with the goal of building a cohort of researchers focusing on the mechanisms of neurodegeneration and translation of the new knowledge into clinically useful tools.

 2023 Carol and Gene Ludwig Pilot Grant Awardees